jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 Since every class instance is an `Object`, we can freely pass any Java value through any Clojure function or store it in a Clojure data structure.
 In the native world, we don't have such niceties.
 Each top-level type is concretely separate.
-This means that, in order to cross function boundaries, conversions or boxing must be done.
+This means that, in order to cross function boundaries, conversions or type-erasure must be done.

 ## Constructors
 In jank, we can now construct stack-allocated C++ objects directly.
 There is